RyukyuSpirit/prox-tuah/README.md

 # prox-tuah
 ## Summary
-prox-tuah is an interactive CLI for PVE built for interactively exploring the PVE API as well as basic PVE management and connection brokering.
+prox-tuah is an interactive CLI for PVE built for interactively exploring the PVE API as well as for basic PVE management and VM connection brokering (SPICE/RDP/SSH/etc).
 The interface handles similar to network device CLIs with tab completion and context-specific help menus, as well as output modifiers to adjust return content and formatting.

 The primary contexts are:
 - user: Simple user operations on VMs/CTs (display, power-control, access)